 However, druids also typically have common weaknesses:

-- Creatures outside the natural order of things such as demons or undead
+- Dealing with creatures which exist outside the natural order of things, such as demons or undead.

-- The main character of the Iron Druid Chronicles is an druid who gets his powers through a bond with the Earth and its many aspects.
-He can talk to animals and can shapeshift into four animal forms.
-He can use his magic to imbue herbal potions with extra powers culminating in his Immortali-Tea which keeps him young and immortal.
-His powers are constrained by a very specific form of Thou Shalt Not Kill which will kill him if he uses his magic to hurt another living thing.
+- The main character of the Iron Druid Chronicles is a druid who gets his powers through a bond with the Earth and its many aspects.
+He can talk to animals (though it takes a specific bond, and they tend not to be very talkative until they adjust to thinking more like humans) and can shapeshift into four animal forms.
+He can use his magic to alter herbal potions on a molecular level, culminating in his "Immortali-Tea" (though that came from the Herblore of Airmid), which ensures he is The Ageless for as long as he drinks it.
+His powers by his tattoos — they have to be in contact with the earth to work, and if they're broken, he loses whatever abilities are connected to that specific tattoo until it's touched up.
+He's also constrained by a very specific form of Thou Shalt Not Kill which will kill him if he uses his magic to hurt another living thing.
 As a side result he can only use his magic to heal himself since healing others might be considered hurting their bodies.
-However, these druids are not pacifists and instead use their magic in indirect ways to make them major Badasses even among the fierce Celtic warriors of ancient Ireland and Scotland.
+However, these druids are not pacifists and instead use their magic in indirect ways to make them major badasses even among the fierce Celtic warriors of ancient Ireland and Britain.

 - In Simon R. Green's Secret Histories, the Drood family name is the result of linguistic drift from their ancestors being the original druids.

 - The Witcher: Druids exist in the Witcherworld.
 Despite the occasional fearsome reputation they tend to be laid-back people of non-hostile mindsets, on average.
 They can use magic and have good relations with various creatures.
 On the other hand, they aren't above organizing annoying environmental protests, and can get nasty if you piss them off too many times.